 The longer a fish is alive and kept in the water, the longer the meat will remain good.
 After catching a fish, you may want to keep it alive for a certain amount of time because you are not done fishing, or you are not ready to process and cook it.

-Two simple ways of keeping fish alive and in the water are by using a stringer or a holding pen.
+Two simple ways of keeping them alive and in the water are by using a stringer or a holding pen.

 A typical stringer consists of a cord with a needle-like point on one end, and a loop on the opposite end.
 The sharp end is pressed through the bottom of the fish’s mouth and fed through the loop on the opposite end of the stringer.